National Infection Prevention and Control Manual

 Further information can be found in the headwear literature review

-For the recommended method of putting on and removing PPE see video below and Appendix 6.
+For the recommended method of putting on and removing PPE Appendix 6.

-Visitors do not routinely require PPE unless they are providing direct care to the individual they are visiting.
+Visitors are not routinely required to wear PPE unless they are providing direct care to the individual they are visiting.

 IPC Precaution |